prof22/laravel-multiple-Auth-for-three-Users/README.md

-# Multiple-Authentication-System-using-Native-Laravel
+# laravel-multiple-Auth-for-three-Users
 Multiple Authentication is crucial for medium to large scale applications.
-This repository is a Multiple Authentication package using Native Laravel
+This repository is a Multiple Authentication package for three Users
-In this repo you will find out how to use multiple authentication system in your app.